eye-division/eyegallery/_gallery/cropped.md

   title: Gallery title
   permalink: Be careful editing this
   main_image_path: Image used to represent your gallery
+  display_image: Show the featured image at the top of the gallery
+  display_title: Show the title at the top of the page
   images: Add and edit your gallery images here
   image_description_markdown: Might only be shown in the close up of an image
   thumb_crop: Crop thumbnail images to a consistent size